-Issue Committee Update Assurance Received Action Timescale Finance Report The Committee noted: All end of year accounts were submitted within timescales set. the organisational wide surplus was £1.8 million The Local Authority pension adjustment was the main change from the initial draft £1.3m reported last month Finance teams are still working to understand some of the movement at 21/22 year end FPC was notified that KMPG have started their audit of the Trust's end of year 21/22 accounts.
+Issue Committee Update Assurance Received Action Timescale Finance Report The Committee noted: • All end of year accounts were submitted within timescales set. • the organisational wide surplus was £1.8 million • The Local Authority pension adjustment was the main change from the initial draft £1.3m reported last month FPC was notified that KMPG have started their audit of the Trust's end of year 21/22 accounts.
 Committee noted that the Trust utilised its capital programme and has a healthy cash balance at the end of the year 21/22.
 Inform FPC of the outcome of KPMG's audit of end of year accounts.
-June
+June Finance teams are still working to understand some of the movement at 21/22

-Cost Improvement The draft programme was FPC were assured that Progress will be reported monthly Monthly reporting.
-Programme presented to FPC. significant progress is now being from the CIP Programme Board made in this area. to FPC, summary information will continue to be reported in the Finance Report.
-Triannual Performance FPC were notified that work was The Committee is assured the The Chair is to raise Workforce People Committee meeting Reviews ongoing. performance reviews are in place information data issues at the 13/05/22 in accordance with the May meeting of the People Supervision data was reported at the last performance review and performance framework.
-Committee. has improved significantly since Actions are tracked and followed then. up.
-Workforce information data needs improvement
+Cost Improvement Programme The draft programme was presented to FPC.
+FPC were assured that significant progress is now being made in this area.
+Progress will be reported monthly from the CIP Programme Board to FPC, summary information will continue to be reported in the Finance Report.
+Monthly reporting.
+Triannual Performance Reviews FPC were notified that work was ongoing.
+Supervision data was reported at the last performance review and has improved significantly since then.
+The Committee is assured the performance reviews are in place in accordance with the performance framework.
+Actions are tracked and followed up.
+Workforce information data needs improvement The Chair is to raise Workforce information data issues at the May meeting of the People Committee.
+People Committee meeting 13/05/22

-Committee: Finance and Performance Committee

-Date: 14 April 2022
+Committee: Audit and Risk Committee Date: 19 April 2022 Chair: Anne Dray

-Chair: Richard Mills